Minimum Wage — Saskatchewan

 When does it apply?

-• You work for a federally regulated employer (banks, airlines, telecom, railways, interprovincial transport, and more).
+• You work for a federally regulated employer — banks, airlines, telecom, railways, interprovincial transport, and Crown corporations.

 What to Do If Your Canadian Employer Is Paying You Below Minimum Wage

-• Keep every pay stub and record of hours worked.
+• Keep every pay stub and your own log of hours worked.
+Phone notes are fine.

-• If that doesn't work, file a complaint with the Labour Program at Employment and Social Development Canada (ESDC).
-You have 24 months from the date of the violation.
+• No fix?
+File a complaint with the Labour Program at Employment and Social Development Canada (ESDC).
+You've got 24 months from the violation.

 What should you NOT do?